Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 #### Oauth Headless Mode

 If you are running on a system that does not have a browser and still want to use oauth then you can pass `--oauth-headless` and a link will be generated that you can complete your oauth with.
+The oauth token is still revoked after run.
 This process used a Cloudflare worker to handle the OAuth flow and the source code can be found at on [GitHub](https://github.com/Cyb3r-Jak3/cloudflare-utils-headless-oauth)

 ### API Token